jembi/opencrvs-fhir-templates/README.md

   * return payment details, TBD

 ## GraphQL mapping to FHIR API

+OpenCRVS uses a GraphQL API to make calling these FHIR endpoint easier for the frontend web app.
+This is only to be used by the official OpenCRVS we app.
+The following is a mapping between the GraphQL queries and mutation from the frontend webapp to corresponding FHIR endpoints.

 * createNotification(details: NotificationInput!): Notification!
   * Submit notification - `POST /fhir`